 Begin by mixing the cumin, chile powder, salt, garlic power, and smoked paprika in a small dish.

-Form the heat into a patty shape, pressing down in the middle so that it's got a dent in the middle.
+Form the meat into a patty shape, pressing down in the middle so that it's got a dent in the middle.
 Sprinkle all sides with the seasoning salt and set aside,